Yug-More/PixelSense/README.md

 ## How It Works

-1. The user uploads a photo.
+1. The user uploads an image.
-2. The image is segmented into meaningful regions such as the subject, sky, and background.
+2. PixelSense analyzes and segments the image into meaningful regions.
-3. The user describes the desired appearance using a text prompt.
+3. The user enters a natural language description of the desired appearance.
-4. PixelSense interprets the prompt and determines the appropriate adjustments.
+4. The prompt is interpreted to determine suitable image adjustments.
-5. Different adjustments are applied to different regions of the image.
+5. Different adjustments are applied to the appropriate regions.
-6. The user can preview and compare the enhanced image with the original.
+6. The enhanced image is displayed for comparison with the original.

-## Programming Concepts
+## Programming Paradigms

-PixelSense is being developed as part of our CS 152 project and incorporates multiple programming paradigms.
+A major goal of this project is to apply concepts covered in CS 152 by using multiple programming paradigms where they are appropriate.

 ### Object-Oriented Programming

 Object-oriented programming is used to organize the major components of the application.
+Different responsibilities, such as image processing, segmentation, prompt interpretation, and enhancement, can be separated into organized components.

 ### Functional Programming

-Functional programming is used for image transformations and processing operations.
+Functional programming concepts are used for image transformations.
+Operations such as brightness, contrast, saturation, and color adjustments can be represented as transformations that take image data as input and return modified image data.

 ### Rule-Based Logic

-Rule-based logic is used to determine which adjustments should be applied to specific regions of an image.
+Rule-based logic is used to determine which transformations should be applied to different regions of an image based on the detected content and the user's requested style.

-## Project Goal
+## Project Goals

+The main goals of PixelSense are to:

+- Make basic photo enhancement accessible to users without professional editing experience.
+- Apply different enhancements based on the semantic content of an image.
-Our goal is to create a photo enhancement tool that allows users without professional photo editing experience to improve their images using simple natural language instructions.
+- Allow users to control photo enhancement using simple natural language.

-Rather than generating a completely new image, PixelSense focuses on intelligently enhancing the original photo while preserving its content.
+- Preserve the original image instead of generating a completely new image.
+- Explore how different programming paradigms can be combined within one application.

-## Authors
+## Project Status

-**Yug Amol More**
-**Tejas**

-San José State University
-Department of Computer Science
-CS 152
+PixelSense is currently under development as part of the CS 152 final project.

+Additional implementation details, setup instructions, dependencies, and examples will be added as development progresses.